keithro/keithro.github.io/project-worksheet.md

 | Project Flip Cards  | H | 2hr | hr |
 | Email Form | M | 3hr | hr |
 | Total | H | 17hrs| hrs |

+## Functional Components

+- Switch from mobile pop-open style menu for mobile to regular menu for desktop
+- Desktop nav will need to scroll right, down, left, up to the correct section on page and have an indicator to show what page you are on.
+- Scrolling with mouse wheel (and track pad?) will also scroll in correct order (right, down, left)
+- Layout will need to change for different screen sizes
+- Project section will have CSS hover animations
+- Contact sectil will have email and social media links and email form if time allows
+- Home page will have interactive floating decorations and/or SVG animation.

 ## Additional Libraries
   + jQuery